 Sec.
 118.806.
 Application Requirements.

 (a) Application Deadline.
 A requesting agency may submit a Public Service Grant application after the date that the City Council establishes the categories of Most Vulnerable Persons and Needs pursuant to this Part but no later than July 1 of each fiscal year.
-Applications may be submitted in person or electronically as prescribed by the Grants Administrator.
+The Grants Administrator shall prescribe one or more methods that applications may be submitted, which may include in person, electronically, or through an online application.

 (b) Application Contents.
 Each application for a Public Service Grant submitted by a requesting agency pursuant to this Part shall contain the following information: